MeetAghara512/Financial-Account-Management/README.md

-# 💰 Financial-Account-Management: Take Control of Your Finances 📊
+# 💰 Financial-Account-Management(MoneyMate-Account): Take Control of Your Finances 📊

 **A Java-based application designed using OOP concepts to help users efficiently manage their personal finances by tracking income and expenses, providing valuable insights into their financial health.**